MTG/essentia/doc/sphinxdoc/composite_api.rst

 ``declareProcessOrder()`` method.

-In this method, you will specify a list of execution steps that need to be followed in sequential order, and which can be either one of 2 possible steps:
+In this method, you will specify a list of execution steps that need to be followed in sequential order, and which can be either one of two possible steps:

 * ``ChainFrom(algo)``: which will run the given algorithm and all algorithms connected to it (and contained in the composite) as if they were an entire network